On this page:

 On-ground works and community engagement

-This component supports CMAs with on-ground delivery of waterway health commitments under the Water Act 1989, and Water for Victoria.
-It also supports CMAs by delivering community engagement, participation and awareness activities outlined in the Water Act Statement of Obligations.
+This component supported CMAs with on-ground delivery of waterway health commitments under the Water Act 1989, and Water for Victoria.
+It also supported CMAs to deliver community engagement, participation and awareness activities outlined in the Water Act Statement of Obligations.

-Delivery of these projects by CMAs complements their delivery of Flagship Waterway projects, with a focus on other priority waterway sites that are identified in Regional Waterway Strategies.
+Delivery of these projects by CMAs complements their delivery of Flagship Waterway projects, with a focus on other waterway sites that are identified as management priorities in Regional Waterway Strategies.

-Wimmera CMA has made great progress in delivering its Waterways of Wimmera project, partnering with the regional DELWP team to deliver 50 hectares of pest plant and animal control along the beautiful Mackenzie River near Horsham and entering into 10-year management agreements with 6 landholders to protect high value waterways and wetlands in West Wimmera.
+Wimmera CMA made great progress in delivering its Waterways of Wimmera project in 2021–22, partnering with the regional DELWP team to deliver 50 hectares of pest plant and animal control along the beautiful Mackenzie River near Horsham and entering into 10-year management agreements with 6 landholders to protect high value waterways and wetlands in West Wimmera.

 The agreements will ensure that: